Amer4r/crownfunding_etl/README.md

 - Knowledge of best practices for handling data extraction, transformation, and loading tasks efficiently
 - Insight into the importance of data quality, integrity, and consistency in database management projects

+## 6) Recommendations for Future Study:

+For future study and improvement, consider the following recommendations:

+- Incorporate data visualization and reporting tools to analyze and present insights derived from the database
+- Collaborate with domain experts to understand more complex data transformation and cleansing techniques to handle real-world data challenges effectively